The modal logic of arithmetic potentialism and the universal algorithm: The universal algorithm

 \begin{theorem} There are infinitely many mutually independent $\Pi^0_1$ sentences $\eta_0$, $\eta_1$, $\eta_2$, and so on.
 Any desired true/false pattern for these sentences is consistent with $\PA$. \end{theorem}

 \begin{proof} Let $\eta_k$ be the assertion that $k$ does not appear on the universal sequence, meaning the sequence enumerated by the universal algorithm $e$ of theorem~\ref{Theorem.Universal-algorithm} using the theory \PA.
 Since the universal sequence is empty in $\N$, these statements are all true in the standard model.
-Since the extension property of the universal sequence and its consequence in corollary~\ref{Corollary.Universal-infinite-sequence} allows us to find an end-extension $N$ of any given model $M$ that adds precisely any desired additional numbers to the sequence, we can make the $\eta_k$ become true or false in any desired combination. \end{proof}
+Since the extension property of the universal sequence allows us to find an end-extension $N$ of any given model $M$ that adds precisely any desired finitely many additional numbers to the sequence, we can make the $\eta_k$ become true or false in any finite desired combination, and so by compactness we can also achieve any infinite pattern consistently as well. \end{proof}

 The negations of these sentences form a natural independent family of buttons.
 A \emph{button} in a Kripke model is a statement $\rho$ for which $\possible\necessary\rho$ holds in every world.
 The button is \emph{pushed} in a world where $\necessary\rho$ holds, and otherwise \emph{unpushed}.
 A family of buttons is \emph{independent}, if in any model, any of the buttons can be pushed in a suitable extension without pushing the others.